codetricity/theta-linux/docs/optimization.md

-# gstreamer optimization on x86
+# gstreamer and ffmpeg hardware acceleration and optimization

-We reduced latency from the default 550ms to 220ms.
+Using gstreamer, we reduced latency from the default 550ms to 220ms.
 The latency is measured from the camera to the screen and may be higher with machine vision that may need to move the frame from the GPU to system memory.
 We achieved this improvement by using two gstreamer plug-ins: